Latin American cuisine: Puerto Rico

-Puerto Rican cuisine has its roots in the cooking traditions and practices of Europe (Spain), Africa, and the Amerindian Taínos.
+Puerto Rican cuisine has its roots in the cooking traditions and practices of the Amerindian Taínos, Europe (Spain), and Africa.

-When in 1493 Spanish colonizers began a period of great change on the islands.
+In 1493, Spanish colonizers began a period of great change on the islands.
 The Spanish introduced foods from around the world including Europe, Asia, and Africa.
 They realized that not all the food they introduced to this new location were viable.
 So, while they had to abandon some of what was fundamental to their home country, they began to discover the local assets such as pigs and cattle.
 Still, some of what the Spaniards brought to Puerto Rico became of great importance to modern traditional dishes such as plantains, bananas, and coffee; all of which are now prominent in current Puerto Rican food culture.